gdalba/essencias/content/en/poetry/osuicidiodegabriel.md

 all counted, all lined up,<br>
 a private exercise of alchemy.<br>

-In the alchemy of depression,<br>
+In this alchemy of depression,<br>
 I forged the antidote to suffering.<br>
 Ah, such useless wisdom.<br>

 I need help.
 Now.<br>
 God, the water is so cold.
 Why?<br>
-I opened the faucet in the fever of midday sun.<br>
+I opened the faucet in absolute burning.<br>
 Could it be I’m already dead<br>
 and this is nothing more<br>
 than a bureaucratic formality?<br>